goerwin/keyremapper/README.md

+## Development
+- In Visual Studio 2019, run a batch build and mark all projects, they all should build successfully
+- Run the tests via Text Explorer -> Run all tests
+- Run `$ bash release.sh` in terminal to generate the KeyRemapper.zip file with
+.exes for x86 and x64.

-# TODO
+### TODO
+- multiple modes
+- multiple configs with json inheritance
+- UI to debug events

+### DONE
 - alt tab enter issue
 - add builds for both x86 and x64 archs
-- modes
-- multiple configs with json inheritance
-- UI to debug events

-# DONE
 - enable/disable with double esc
 - logo
 - brightness